-Buru Energy’s permits lie in the Canning Basin, a geological unit in the southwest Kimberley region some 2,300 kms north of Perth.
-The area of Buru’s operations is low relief and is dominated by rangelands with large cattle grazing properties covering most of the area.
+The Canning Basin is a geological unit in the southwest Kimberley region some 2,300kms north of Perth.
+The area of Buru’s operations is low topographic relief and is dominated by rangelands with large cattle grazing properties covering most of the area.